 - ADA National Network: You Have a Lot to Offer: Ten Points for Veterans to Consider When Returning to Work with a Disability

-- JAN: Accommodation and Compliance Series: Leave as an Accommodation
+- JAN: Accommodation and Compliance: Leave

 Any or all of the fact sheets we have from the EEOC may be useful for both employees and employers.